Homologous chromosome

 As this karyotype displays a diploid human cell contains 22 pairs of homologous chromosomes and 2 sex chromosomes.
 The cell has two sets of each chromosome; one of the pair is derived from the mother and the other from the father.
 The maternal and paternal chromosomes in a homologous pair have the same genes at the same locus, but possibly different alleles.

 Homologous chromosomes or homologs are a set of one maternal and one paternal chromosome that pair up with each other inside a cell during meiosis.
-Homologs have the same genes in the same loci, where they provide points along each chromosome that enable a pair of chromosomes to align correctly with each other before separating during meiosis.
+Homologs have the same genes in the same loci but possibly different alleles, where they provide points along each chromosome that enable a pair of chromosomes to align correctly with each other before separating during meiosis.
 This is the basis for Mendelian inheritance, which characterizes inheritance patterns of genetic material from an organism to its offspring parent developmental cell at the given time and area.

 Overview

 Chromosomes are linear arrangements of condensed deoxyribonucleic acid (DNA) and histone proteins, which form a complex called chromatin.
 Homologous chromosomes are made up of chromosome pairs of approximately the same length, centromere position, and staining pattern, for genes with the same corresponding loci.
 One homologous chromosome is inherited from the organism's mother; the other is inherited from the organism's father.
 After meiosis occurs within the daughter cells, they have the correct number of genes which are a mix of the two parents' genes.
 In diploid (2n) organisms, the genome is composed of one set of each homologous chromosome pair, as compared to tetraploid organisms which may have two sets of each homologous chromosome pair.
 The alleles on the homologous chromosomes may be different, resulting in different phenotypes of the same genes.
 This mixing of maternal and paternal traits is enhanced by crossing over during meiosis, wherein lengths of chromosomal arms and the DNA they contain within a homologous chromosome pair are exchanged with one another.